icopy-site/awesome-cn/docs/awesome/awesome-bitcoin.md

 * [pycoin](https://github.com/richardkiss/pycoin) - Python library for Bitcoin keys, signatures, transactions.
 Includes full VM implementation and tools for manipulating keys (ku) and transactions (tx).
 * [bitcoin_tools](https://github.com/sr-gi/bitcoin_tools) - Python library for building and analyzing transactions and scripts (both standard and custom).
 Comes along with a UTXO set analysis tool.
 Includes several examples and exhaustive documentation.
 * [oogway](https://github.com/merwane/oogway) - A secure Bitcoin utility library for Python.
+* [pybtc](https://github.com/mohanson/pybtc) - Python BTC is an experimental project that aims to provide human-friendly interfaces for common BTC operations.

 ## Java Libraries
 > Note that you can also use [Scala libraries](#scala-libraries) in Java.